top of page

 But such musical evenings and the sweet sounds of those orchestras and singers that fifteen years make into matter of à travers chants, are less tenderly green in my thought than our quest hours of duets and extemporizing and—oh, audacious word!—composing together, in that quiet roomy second-floor back we shared. […]

 The other day I came across that set of “Variations” you wrote, printed (at your own expense, of course) and dedicated to me.
 It was not dusty in the portfolio.
 By it lay some waltzes and songs we “collaborated.”
-Upstairs, I am sure, rests in secure tranquility, our bold attempt at nothing less than an operetta; which however did not advance beyond its first act.
+Upstairs, I am sure, rests in secure tranquillity, our bold attempt at nothing less than an operetta; which however did not advance beyond its first act.
 (Prime-Stevenson 1913, 101-102)

 Prime-Stevenson’s nonfiction writings also reflect his interest in musical experiences and histories in ways that the author clearly saw as connected to his own queer identity and community.
 His last known book, a guide to curating one’s record collection entitled A Repertory of 100 Symphonic Programmes (ca. 1932), was dedicated to Flagler and serves as both a reflection on the latter’s musical philanthropy and remembrance of his and Prime-Stevenson’s relationship:

-As to one whose personal interest in music from earliest youth upward, and increasing value, in mature years, to popularizing internationally the best music, have been ever in the affectionate knowledge of the author,
+To HARRY HARKNESS FLAGLER President of the New York Philharmonic-Symphony Society: As to one whose personal interest in music from earliest youth upward, and increasing value, in mature years, to popularizing internationally the best music, have been ever in the affectionate knowledge of the author, This little book is inscribed.
+(Prime-Stevenson 1932, front matter)

 Going beyond Prime-Stevenson’s inner life, The Intersexes contains a lengthy passage on queer musical meaning that attempts to link biography, queer history, and the potential for queer listening practices: